Lance Bass gifts Taylor Swift friendship bracelets at VMAs: ‘Cutest thing ever’

 “Lance Bass giving Taylor Swift friendship bracelets just made my life,” someone else wrote.

-Swift is up for multiple awards during Tuesday’s ceremony, including for video of the year for “Anti-Hero”.
+Swift is up for multiple awards during Tuesday’s ceremony, including for Video of the Year for “Anti-Hero”.
 She previously took home the prize in 2022, for “All Too Well (10 Minute Version) (Taylor’s Version).”

 Join our commenting forum